kcdstoragews/lab/README.md

 Recover the data of your application

 When it comes to data recovery, there are many ways to do so.
-If you want to recover only one file, you could browser through the .snapshot folders & copy/paste what you need.
-However, if you want to recover everything, you could very well update your application manifest to point to the clone, which is what we are going to see:
+If you want to recover only a single file, you can temporarily attach a PVC clone based on the snapshot to your pod and copy individual files back.
+Some storage systems also provide a convenient access to snapshots by presenting them as part of the filesystem (feel free to exec into the pod and look for the .snapshot folders on your PVC).
+However, if you want to recover everything, you can just update your application manifest to point to the clone, which is what we are going to try now:

 ```console
 kubectl patch -n busybox deploy busybox -p '{"spec":{"template":{"spec":{"volumes":[{"name":"volume","persistentVolumeClaim":{"claimName":"mydata-from-snap"}}]}}}}'